 These women and their partners are seeking the ultimate gift, the chance to start a family that would not otherwise be possible without donated eggs.
-There is currently a shortage of donated eggs from anonymous donors so women who need them often face a disappointing wait for treatment.
+There is currently a shortage of egg donors so please get in touch to find out if you can give the gift of life.

 In order to become an egg donor women are required to: